that-duck-on-quack/Hbm-s-Nuclear-Tech-GIT/README.md

 Hi, i am memeing things into existence, dont mind me! im just the bent fork at the end of the table -JamesH_2

 Oh, us?
-We're the fun police, we're taking the fun away from the Spork by making it harder :D
+We're the fun police, we're taking the fun away from the Spork by making it harder :D -cherlyte, Blankbutnot

 [NTM Space on Modrinth](https://modrinth.com/mod/ntmspace)